A lot of people think that in order to get great sound out of their car stereo, they need a new head unit, new speakers, and a ton of other equipment.

 The highs, on the other hand, are any frequencies above 2kHz.
 These are the frequencies that give the music its sparkle and energy.

-If you want your car stereo to sound clear and detailed, you need to make sure that both the mids and highs are well-represented.
+In case you want your car stereo to sound clear and detailed, you need to make sure that both the mids and highs are well-represented.

 How To Tune A Car Amp For Mids And Highs?